nicholaswunz/chytrid-meta-analysis/README.md

 This repository contains code and data needed to reproduce the article:

-**Wu N. C.** (In review) Pathogen load predicts host functional disruption: A meta-analysis of an amphibian fungal panzootic. *Functional Ecology*,
+**Wu N. C.** (Accepted) Pathogen load predicts host functional disruption: A meta-analysis of an amphibian fungal panzootic. *Functional Ecology*,

 **Raw data**
 - trait_raw_data.csv - Raw data for at the individual level used for the analysis.